What is A Silent Retreat

 The dormitory was large and since there were only 20 of us girls, we occupied only a tiny fraction of it.
 I had a bed near the windows for better ventilation.
 On one of the nights, a cat sneaked into my bed and graced me with his furry presence till afternoon.

-After registration, you have to hand over all your valuables to be kept away in a locker, partly for safekeeping, and partly to avoid distraction.
+Once you check in, you have to hand over all your valuables to be kept away in a locker, partly for safekeeping, and partly to avoid distraction.
 This includes all electronic devices, cameras, watches, alarm clocks, books, notebooks, food, cigarettes, etc. There is no wifi in the meditation center.
 In case of emergencies, your family can contact you by way of writing an e-mail to the center.

 Oh, and there are no mirrors anywhere in the vicinity.
 Again, this is to keep you away from frivolous matters such as personal beauty.